Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/lab_tasks.md

 # Working with Virtualization and Containers

 In this exercise we will work the virtualization and container techniques that we have seen in the lecture.
-We will set up virtual machines manually and automatized and experiment a bit with containers.
+We will set up virtual machines manually first and then automatize the process.
+Afterwards we will build out own containers.

 ## Prerequisites